bobb34/QST/README.md

 # QST
 Quiz/Survey/Test   --    Apr.
 3, 2026

-<H1>QST is the world's first Enterprise Grade, self-hosted, complete, open source online/lan assessment/exam platform on the market.</H1>
+<H1>QST is the world's first Enterprise Grade, self-hosted, complete, open source, online/lan, assessment/exam platform on the market.</H1>
 You can try it at https://qstonline.org and download it from https://sourceforge.net/projects/qstonline/.

 We no longer maintain a release here.
+<H3>QST: Open Source Assessment Platform</H3>
 To us, open source means providing you our best software, not an inferior version.
 As we always have.

 We have 0 security vulnerabilities in our software.
 Check that against other offerings, including Learning Management System's with quiz/test abilities.